-- 1. One (1) day worked, returned the same day, no subsistence.
-(Travel time and/or mileage could apply) - 2.
+1. One (1) day worked, returned the same day, no subsistence.
+(Travel time and/or mileage could apply) 2.
 When a holiday falls in the middle of the week, it shall be considered a day worked for subsistence purposes only.

-- 3. One round trip shall be paid each employee traveling on out of town work.
-(Mileage and/or travel time) - 4.
-If subsistence is applicable, and employee works less than a 1⁄2 day, he shall be paid 1⁄2 day subsistence. - 5.
-If and employee works one/half (1/2) day he shall be paid one (1) day subsistence. - 6.
-When an employee is unable to work due to job injury, inclement weather or job circumstances beyond his control, he shall be paid subsistence for the days he is unable to work.
-After two (2) days he shall be paid travel and /or mileage back to the point of origin. - 7.
-When members of Local 162 are required to stay overnight on subsistence jobs, contractor will advance subsistence pay upon request.
+SMWIA Local 162 Blended Master Labor Agreement 2007/2008 through 2011/2013 22 3.
+One round trip shall be paid each employee traveling on out of town work.
+(Mileage and/or travel time) 4.
+If subsistence is applicable, and employee works less than a /2 day, he shall be paid /2 day subsistence.
+5. If and employee works one/half (1/2) day he shall be paid one (1) day subsistence.
+6. When an employee is unable to work due to job injury, inclement weather or job circumstances beyond his control, he shall be paid subsistence for the days he is unable to work.
+After two (2) days he shall be paid travel and /or mileage back to the point of origin.
+7. When members of Local 162 are required to stay overnight on subsistence jobs, contractor will advance subsistence pay upon request.
 ITEM 16.
-PARKING (Sacramento, Stockton Only)

-The Employer shall reimburse the employee for actual parking expenses incurred by the employee.
+PARKING (Sacramento, Stockton Only) The Employer shall reimburse the employee for actual parking expenses incurred by the employee.
 No employee shall be required to park any further away than 3 blocks from where the project or job site is located if available.
 660 feet shall constitute one block.